Finnoy Travel - Travel Stories and Reviews

 Viking XPRS

-It takes only 2 and a half hours to sail between Helsinki and Tallinn.
+It takes only two and a half hours to sail between Helsinki and Tallinn.

 Modern but a Little Worn Ferry

-Viking XPRS offers a roomy, small cruise ship interior.
-It has 10 decks in total.
-The bottom 3 decks hold vehicles, the deck 6 is full of cabins and the decks 7 to 9 feature passenger areas with commercial services.
+Viking XPRS offers a roomy but quite small cruise ship interior.
+It has ten decks in total.
+The bottom three decks house vehicles, while deck 6 is filled with cabins.
+Decks 7 to 9 feature passenger areas with commercial services.
 The top two decks are outer areas.

 Outer decks

-The outer decks of m/s Viking XPRS offer a great place to enjoy your drinks under the sun.
+The outer decks of M/S Viking XPRS offer fresh options to enjoy drinks under the sun in the summertime.
+Remember to bring enough clothes, as the wind may be cold.

-Passenger count varies a lot.
-Our Friday morning trip had ample seating, but the ferry sometimes gets crowded.
+Passenger count on the route varies a lot.
+Our Friday morning trip had plenty of free seating, but the ferry can become very crowded at times.
 Weekdays are generally less busy than weekends, so consider planning accordingly.
+Weekdays are also cheaper to travel.

 Red Rose Cafe dining area

-There were many free seats in Red Rose Cafe during our cruise.
+There were many free seats in Red Rose Cafe during our spring trip.

 During the summer, Viking XPRS allows passengers to relax outside on the decks.
 Keep in mind it can get windy, with only the sheltered area at the back offering protection.
 Still, enjoying a drink and the fresh air is a pleasant way to travel.

-Fast - 2 and Half Hours to Tallinn
+Fast - Two and a Half Hours to Tallinn

-Viking XPRS lives up to its name, completing the journey to Tallinn fast, in 2 and a half hours.
-Embarcation and disembarkation are swift too, usually without immigration checks.
-Our spring cruise was on schedule as always.
+Viking XPRS lives up to its name, completing the journey to Tallinn fast, in two and a half hours.
+Embarcation and disembarkation are swift, too, usually without immigration checks.
+Our spring cruise was on schedule, as always.

 Katajanokka Terminal

-Viking Line ferries use the Katajanokka Terminal in Helsinki which can be reached easily by tram from the City centre.
+Viking Line ferries use the Katajanokka Terminal in Helsinki, which is easily reached by tram from the city centre.

 The high speed comes with a caveat.
 The fast pace can be less pleasant in rough seas, especially for those prone to seasickness.
-Fortunately, the trip is short, with the roughest section lasting only about an hour.
-During our spring sail to Tallinn, the winds were only moderate but the journey still became a little unpleasant.
-The worst conditions last luckily only 30 minutes.
+Fortunately, the trip is short, with the roughest section only about an hour.
+The winds were only moderate during our spring sail to Tallinn, but the journey was still a little unpleasant.
+The worst conditions lasted, luckily, only 30 minutes.
 As a tip, we recommend heading to the rear area on the outer deck to breathe fresh outside air to feel better.

 Port of Tallinn

-In Tallinn, Viking XPRS uses Terminal A. It is 15 minutes walk away from the city centre.
+In Tallinn, Viking XPRS uses Terminal A with a new tram connection.
+It is a 15-minute walk away from the city centre.

 Cabins

 For quick Helsinki-Tallinn crossings, cabins on Viking XPRS might not be necessary.
-For example, we have never booked a cabin on this ferry because the 2-hour journey would offer limited time to utilize the cabin space.
+For example, we have never booked a cabin on this ferry because the 2-hour journey would offer limited time to utilise the cabin space.
 If you're catching the last evening ferry from Helsinki to Tallinn, cabins are more useful.
 The ferry docks overnight in Tallinn's port, allowing passengers to stay onboard until morning.
-For this extended stay, a cabin becomes a valuable amenity, providing a comfortable space to rest before continuing the journey in Tallinn.
+A cabin becomes a valuable amenity for this extended stay, providing a comfortable space to rest before continuing the journey in Tallinn.

-The cabins themselves are compact, featuring beds, a small table, and a private bathroom.
+The compact cabins feature beds, a small table, and a private bathroom.
 Some cabins even have windows.
-For overnight trips, opting for a cabin can be a cost-effective alternative to booking a hotel.
+Opting for a cabin can be a cost-effective alternative to booking a hotel for overnight trips.

 Chimney of Viking XPRS